How Much Does a VPN Cost? (And How to Save Money)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You might find the best VPNs for around $5.00-$10.00/mo, though this could be higher or lower depending on each provider, the subscription type, and any available features.
-In most cases, paying for an annual plan is likely to cut your costs.
+When it comes to cost, the best VPNs go for around $3.00-$10.00/mo.
+However, this could be higher or lower depending on each provider, the subscription type, and any available features.
+In most cases, paying for an annual plan or another long-term subscription is likely to cut your costs.

 Let’s jump into VPN pricing, tips to save money on VPNs, and whether free VPNs are worth it.
 (Hint: They most likely aren’t as secure as paid options.)